 A healthy career includes lots of pivots.
 Some are cultivated opportunities that you've been working toward and others are what-the-heck? opportunities that you choose to take advantage of.
 Walt was in the right place when dot-com happened.
 What might be coming for your career?

 Recently, I’ve noticed a trend with clients who are contemplating leaving careers in education, journalism, and medicine.
 All these industries are in flux right now.
 And yet, with their background, these folks are prepared to pivot into something else.

 So no, it’s not too late.
 And you’re not too old.
 And if you think the die is cast because of a decision you made about your college major while you were in high school, before your prefrontal cortex was developed and while you were also making some seriously unfortunate wardrobe choices, let me tell you something on behalf of everyone who loves you:

 It's not too late to make a change.
 Stop talking about why you can't and start doing it.

 If you are thinking about a pivot (or a 180), let’s talk.
 I’d love to support you.
+Whether you want to call me a career counselor, a career coach or a life coach, I'm here for you.
 And if you’re mid-pivot and want a bit more support throughout the process, I offer a range of coaching programs.
 I’d love to help you achieve your goal with more efficiency, humor and grace.

 If you have a group of people who might benefit from a coaching workshop; let’s talk.
 I have been speaking more and more this year, appearing at trade events like NAPO, and at New York University and Montclair State University.